FuzzyDusty/blog/README.md

 I am learning how to use the github environment so I can "get good" (That's what my friends say anyways)

-Anywho, even though this platform is intimidating at first, it's important to know that us noobs are in it together, and you gotta start somewhere!
+Anywho, even though this platform is intimidating at first, it's important to know that this is a learning experience, and you gotta start somewhere!